-Dress Code (Interim)
+Dress Code

-Students will wear clothes and footwear that will not hamper safe participation in educational programs and play activities at school.
+Students will wear clothes and footwear that are appropriate for safe participation in educational programs and play activities at school.
 We ask that students not wear clothing that feature:

-- Symbols which promote the use of drugs and alcohol, or vulgarity. - Words, pictures, or drawings that are derogatory to a person's ethnic background, national origin, religious belief, sexual orientation/gender equality, or disability.
+- Words, pictures or symbols which promote the use of drugs and/or alcohol, or vulgarity. - Words, pictures, or drawings that are derogatory to a person's ethnic background, national origin, religious belief, sexual orientation/gender identity/expression, or disability.